agarcia169/4306-Donaldson-Project/wikiDocs/wikiDoc4.md

 ### Boundary conditions

 ---
-(probably needs more)
-Startup: running the program

-Shutdown: Typing exit

-Error conditions: Searching for a company that already exists
-- Searching up a powertrain set that doesn't exist within the database
+This program will be used when Donaldson would like to search their databases for a company and it can also add a company if needed and it can easily be shutdown with a simple exit command.
+Also errors that will be seen will be coming from if the user tries to add a company already in the database or they try to search for a powertrain set that is not in the database.

 ---